The Applebaum Foundation Inc

 Higher Education: Colleges, universities, and educational institutions

-Healthcare: Hospitals, medical centers, and medical research institutions (including organizations such as Beth Israel Deaconess Medical Center)
+Healthcare: Hospitals, medical centres, and medical research institutions (including organisations such as Beth Israel Deaconess Medical Center)

 - Jewish welfare agencies